Pinoy Sunday: Plot

 After walking for a few kilometers, the duo rest on the couch when an Ilonggo woman in a taxicab meets them.
 She offers them a truck for them to borrow for free to deliver the couch the next day, but Manuel politely declines the offer because they would have to leave the couch at that spot overnight, much to Dado's dismay.
 Manuel offers to buy Dado a snack to calm him down, but when he returns, he sees Dado give the couch away to a junk collector; eventually, the duo chase after and hitch a ride on the junk collector's three-wheeler pickup.
 They fall asleep during the trip and wake up to discover that they are at a recycling plant.
 The duo get into an argument and Dado threatens to leave Manuel at the plant, but he changes his mind when he steals a shopping cart from a group of kids and they strap the couch on it.
 Later, Manuel and Dado argue over using the couch as a side business at the dormitory when a news reporter stops to interview them after they indirectly prevented a young man from jumping off an apartment building during their journey.
 After they run away from the reporter, she broadcasts a report on them, asking if they are thieves or heroes.

 As night falls, the duo ditch the shopping cart to cross the river in a shortcut, but get into yet another heated argument after they nearly drown.
 Manuel finally admits that they won't make it in time before the curfew, but Dado encourages him to relax.
 Dado calls Anna and asks for forgiveness.
 While the dormitory gate closes for curfew, Manuel and Dado spend the rest of the night singing on the couch floating on the river.
 The next morning, the duo wake up and take a bus home, abandoning the couch on the riverbanks.

-Manuel and Dado return to the Philippines, where they relax by the beach before going home by tricycle.
+Some time afterwards, Manuel and Dado return to the Philippines, where they relax by the beach before going home by tricycle.
 They talk about what to eat for dinner before thinking about running a furniture business.